iPhone Guide — Tracking

 Configurable per workout type

-Pace Coach has separate on/off toggles and sensitivity settings for each workout type — easy runs, long runs, tempo, and intervals.
+Pace Coach has separate on/off toggles for each workout type — easy runs, long runs, tempo, and intervals — plus per-type voice cue toggles for long, tempo, and interval sessions.
+Sensitivity is a single global setting (Balanced by default).
 Configure everything at Me → Pace Coach.

 💡 Easy runs have Pace Coach off by default — there's no point nagging you on a recovery jog.
 It's on by default for tempo runs and intervals, where hitting the target actually matters for the workout to do its job.